aabs/fishdots_transcript/README.md

 ## Events

+Possible Events could include:
   - New meeting
   - New conversation
   - New Idea
   - New task
   - Task started
   - Task finished
   - Task halted
   - New Decision
   - New note created
   - New Problem
   - Problem Solved